 - She enjoys and will achieve in

 - Keeps in mind her future aspirations

-- Provides the kind of educational program the student and the family value.
+- Provides the kind of educational program the student and the family value

+- Maximises her choices for tertiary studies

 This Curriculum Handbook is an important document to read as part of the subject selection process.
-It contains information about the elective subject choices and Certificate Course that are proposed to be undertaken to begin your daughters' journey towards her Queensland Certificate of Education.
+It contains information about the elective subject choices and certificate course that are proposed to be undertaken to begin your daughters' journey towards her Queensland Certificate of Education.